borzunov/remoteink/README.md

 * Configure connection parameters in UI on the reader
 * Change the reader's screen orientation (portrait or landscape)
 * Select which part of the monitor is visible or zoom it
-* Track windows (active window is always visible) and save its own scale for each of them
+* Track windows (active window is always visible) and save scale for each of them
 * Easily switch between windows
 * Adjust active window's size to dimensions of the reader's screen
 * See a cursor and restrict its movements to the area visible on the reader